-The Forum Solarpraxis, an established industry event, which brings together a plethora of PV experts, politicians and financial specialists, will take place for the 16th time in Berlin, Germany this November 26 to 27.
+The Forum Solarpraxis, an established industry event, which brings together a plethora of PV experts, politicians and financial specialists, took place for the 16th time in Berlin, Germany on November 26 and 27.

 See below for pv magazine's coverage from Forum events from 2010 to present day, and related news.